adamjstevenson/adamjstevenson.github.io/_posts/2018-02-25-serverless-nodejs-dollar-cost-averaging-for-crypto-markets.md

   <div class="col-md-12">
     <div class="alert alert-warning">
       <i class="fa fa-exclamation-triangle red"></i>
       <strong>Big scary discalimer!</strong> This is not investment advice.
-Be wise with your money and expect that using this code or code like it can cause you to lose it.
+Be wise with your money, and expect that using this code (or code like it) coatuld cause you to lose it.
     </div>
   </div>
 </div>